 NuBits has been attempting to keep their coin pegged to the dollar for the last 4 years, but the peg has broken multiple times.
 As of the writing of this article the price of 1 NuBit is $0.15 and the price does not look like it will recover any time soon.
 Most recently, Basis (previously Basecoin) raised $133 million for their uncollateralized stablecoin project and are yet to launch.

-Market Map of Stablecoins (with associated Protocol)
+Market Overview of Stablecoins (with associated protocol)

 - Tether — Omni layer (Bitcoin and Ethereum ERC-20 Token)